|

 "So near the sea?"

-"To tell you the truth, elvellon, I do not know.
-But I want
+"To tell you the truth, Elvellon, I do not know.

-moment as he gazed at the sparkling water.
-"Whilst she is
+for a moment as he gazed at the sparkling water.
+"Whilst

-hovering uncertainly at the balcony door, carrying a third chair.
+sight of Eowyn, hovering uncertainly at the balcony door, carrying

-me very well, my lord," she said, bringing her chair and
+"He is treating me very well, my lord," she said, bringing

-sitting down beside him.
-"And how are things in the Glittering
+her chair and sitting down beside him.
+"And how are things

-At that moment, a servant brought some wine and some dwarven
+A servant brought out some wine, and some dwarven ale, and the

-ale, and the three friends spent the next few minutes happily
+three friends spent the next few minutes happily discussing the

-discussing the work Gimlis people were doing at Aglarond
+work Gimlis people were doing at Aglarond and their plans

 Then Gimli put down his goblet and got to the main point of his